Rhode Island Bounty Hunter Guide: Requirements and Steps

 Once you have a network of contacts to help you find work and have the skills and knowledge needed to recover fugitives, you are ready to launch your bounty hunting career.
 Note that if you anticipate working in a neighboring state, such as Connecticut, you may need to earn a fugitive recovery license valid in that state.

 4. Consider applying to issue bail bonds.

-If issuing bonds is a career path that appeals to you, you must also hold authorization from the Office of the Superior Court of Rhode Island to issue bail bonds.
+If issuing bonds is a career path that appeals to you, you must also hold authorization from the Superior Court of Rhode Island to issue bail bonds.
 You may apply for this authorization by filing a miscellaneous petition with the presiding justice and pledging appropriate real estate as security.
 For more information about this process, contact the Superior Court of Rhode Island.

 Bounty hunters often work in related careers in order to earn supplemental income.
 Two of the most common alternatives are working as a private investigator or process server.
 Below is a summary of the requirements for these positions in Rhode Island.

 Private investigators (PIs) and private detectives (PDs) research information, which is typically legal, financial, or personal in nature, for their clients.
 In Rhode Island, private detectives must be licensed by their local city or county and are overseen by local law enforcement agencies.
 In order to qualify for a license, you must:

 - Be a citizen or resident alien of the United States